-As outlined in Section 3 the model approach taken in this paper allows for more meaningful comparisons between panels consisting of different countries.
-In such a way the responses of groups sharing some structural characteristics can be compared and possible drivers of the effectiveness of MPPs can be identified.
-In a first step, we analyze how institutional differences might affect the effectiveness of MPPs.
-The role of exchange rate regimes and the level of broad financial development is analyzed.
-Digging deeper with respect to the financial characteristics of countries, we then investigate the effect of financial openness of countries.
-Specifically, we investigate the role of external indebtedness and the share of loans in foreign currencies on total private sector loans.
+As described in Section 3, the model approach taken in this paper allows for more meaningful comparisons between panels consisting of different countries.
+In such a way the responses of groups that share specific structural characteristics can be compared and possible determinants that shape the effects of MPPs can be examined.
 In what follows, we use the average of the splitting variable across countries as a splitting rule to distinguish between "high" and "low" categories of countries, where applicable.
 Applying this rule splits countries in similarly large country groups.
 While the exact thresholds that are used as splitting criteria are thus somewhat arbitrary, there is typically a clear divide around them, with countries being either clearly above or clearly below them.
+In a first step, we analyze how institutional differences might affect the effectiveness of MPPs.
+For this, we focus on the exchange rate regime as well as the overall level of financial development.
+Next, we consider the debt structure and financial openness of economies, in particular their degree of external indebtedness and the share of loans denominated in foreign currency on total private sector loans.